-Proven oil reserves are those that have a reasonable certainty of being recoverable under existing economic and political conditions, with existing technology.
+Proven oil reserves are those that have a reasonable certainty of being recoverable under existing economic conditions with existing technology.

 This list represents the world’s largest proven oil reserves by country;